Jake McCarthy Player Props: Diamondbacks vs. Cardinals

 Cardinals Pitching Rankings

-- In his most recent time out on Friday against the Chicago Cubs, the lefty tossed five innings, allowing one earned run while surrendering three hits.
+- The righty last pitched on Friday against the Chicago Cubs, when he tossed six innings, allowing four earned runs while giving up eight hits.

-- The 32-year-old has a 4.67 ERA and 8.8 strikeouts per nine innings in 21 games this season, while allowing a batting average of .280 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.